UniversityofWarwick/js-serverpipe/README.md

 # Server Pipe [![Build Status](https://travis-ci.com/UniversityofWarwick/js-serverpipe.svg?branch=master)](https://travis-ci.com/UniversityofWarwick/js-serverpipe)

-This is a basic wrapper for `cross-fetch` that we use to make authenticated requests back to the application server.
+This is a basic wrapper for `fetch()` that we use to make authenticated requests back to the application server.
 This replaces
 `isomorphic-fetch` which is no longer maintained.

 ## Browser support